What is certolizumab pegol and how is it used?

 - rheumatoid arthritis

 - axial spondyloarthritis (axe-ee-all spon-dee-low-ar-thri-tus), including ankylosing spondylitis (an-kee-low-sing spon-dee-lie-tus)

 - psoriatic arthritis (saw-ree-at-ik ar-thrye-tus).

-Certolizumab pegol won’t be prescribed until you’ve tried other treatments suitable for your condition first.
+Certolizumab pegol won’t be prescribed until you’ve tried other treatments for your condition first.

 - repeated or serious infections

 - a serious lung condition.

 Before starting certolizumab pegol you’ll have a chest x-ray and blood tests to check if you’ve ever been exposed to the condition tuberculosis (ter-ber-cue-low-sis) (TB).